ZigaVukcevicDev/knowledge-showoff/README.md

 # Knowledge show off

-Here you will find a few samples of my code, they represent my current skills and knowledge (posted Jan 2019).
+Here you will find a few samples of my code, they represent my current skills and knowledge (posted Jun 2019).

 ## React